madwyn/libcube2cyl/README.md

 ## Building

 You don't need to build the project to use libcube2cyl.
-The building is only for the examples.
+This section is only for the examples.

 CMake scripts are provided for easy compilation.